urbanspectra-nyc/Mad-Libs-Generator/README.md

 # Mad Libs Generator
-This is a simple Mad Libs HTML generator that I made for Fanimad Libs.
+This is a simple Mad Libs HTML generator that I made for Fanimad Libs using Ajax.

 **Q: What is Fanimad Libs?**